adslbarxatov/KeyboardSwitcher/README.md

 It is recommended that you prepare this utility for use.
 Follow the algorithm presented below:

-> First two steps will be performed automatically if you'll use [DPModule](https://github.com/adslbarxatov/DPModule) for installation
+> First two steps will be performed automatically if you’ll use [DPModule](https://github.com/adslbarxatov/DPModule) for installation

 1. Place KeyboardSwitcher.exe directly to ```Program files``` or ```Program files (x86)``` directory.
 2. Create a shortcut for it on your desktop.
-3. Move shortcut to the main menu (it doesn't matter what subfolder you will select).
+3. Move shortcut to the main menu (it doesn’t matter what subfolder you will select).
 4. In Main menu do right click on the shortcut and select ```Properties```.
 Stay in field ```Hotkey``` and press key combination for quick call of utility (f.e., ```Ctrl + Alt + K```).
 Press ```OK``` button.